JUMPING SPIDERS - SETUP & DIRECTIONS

 Using your metal "L" shaped bracket, cut the bracket with a saw to about 4 inches wide.

-Next, using screws, attach the smaller hinge to one end of your "flapper" board, and your larger hinge to the launcher board a few inches closer to the "hitting side" (to allow the seesaw to rest with the hitting side up in the air.)
+Next, using screws, attach the smaller hinge to one end of your "flapper" board, and the larger hinge to the launcher board a few inches closer to the "hitting side" (to allow the seesaw to rest with the hitting side up in the air.)

 Now attache to "L" bracket to the hinge.
 Now align the seesaw set on your Launch Pad (be sure to overlap the "flapper" board over the "launcher" board by an inch or so - and mark both boards with a pencil to know the placement when attaching.